 This question refers to the basic configuration and operation of the separation of powers (institutional differentiation, division of labor according to functions and, most significantly, checks and balances).
-However, it does not refer to the tendency toward convergence and a fusion of powers that can be observed in parliamentary systems.
-It does include the subjection of state power to the law.
+This includes the extent to which state power is subject to the law.

-3.2 Independent judiciary
+Independent judiciary

-To what extent does an independent judiciary exist?
+To what extent does an independent and functioning judiciary exist?

-An independent judiciary has the ability and autonomy to

-- · interpret and review existing laws, legislation and policies, both public and civil - pursue its own reasoning, free from the influence of political decision-makers or powerful groups and individuals and from corruption - · develop a differentiated organization, including legal education, jurisprudence, regulated appointment of the judiciary, rational proceedings, professionalism, channels of appeal and court administration
+This question examines to what extent the judiciary has the ability and autonomy to perform its function.
+To interpret existing laws and legislation, both public and civil, courts need to pursue their own reasoning free from external influence and corruption.
+This requires a differentiated organization of the legal system, including legal education, jurisprudence, regulated appointment of the judiciary, rational proceedings, professionalism, channels of appeal and court administration.